23 Incredibly Good Ways to Stay Focused at Work

 2. Plan ahead

 Every day before starting to work on all your tasks, write down 3 most important things you need to accomplish by the end of the day.
-Find a planning method that works the best for you, be it prioritized to-do lists, hourly work schedule, or a completely different planning method.
+Find a planning method that works the best for you, be it prioritised to-do lists, hourly work schedule, or a completely different planning method.

 Don’t forget to plan your breaks as well.
 Your brain isn’t capable of working 8 hours straight; it needs some time to recover.